Explainable Equivariant Neural Networks for Particle Physics: PELICAN: Equivariance and jet physics

 Equivariance is a key property of all convolutional networks -- for example, in CNN's the convolution operation is inherently equivariant with respect to translations (up to edge effects).

-Similarly, Graph Neural Networks (GNN's) use permutation equivariance to force architectures that respect the underlying graph structure and don't exhibit false implicit biases that produce different outputs after a mere renaming of the graph vertices.
-In this context, we review the standard definition of a message passing layer where the particles are treated as nodes in a graph (for example, the fully connected graph), and every layer of the network only updates the activation at every node.
-If we denote by $f_i$ the data assigned to node $i$, then the message passing layer will typically construct ``messages'' $m_{ij}=m(f_i,f_j)$ and then update each node by aggregating the messages coming from all neighbors of that node and combining the result with the original state of the node: $f_i'=\psi(f_i, \sum_j m_{ji})$.
+Similarly, Graph Neural Networks (GNNs) use permutation equivariance with respect to the reordering of the rows and columns of the adjacency matrix for problems where the inputs can be naturally represented by a graph data structure.
+In this context, we review the standard definition of a message passing layer where the particles are treated as nodes in a graph (e.g.~a fully connected graph), and every layer of the network only updates the activation at every node.
+If we denote by $f_i$ the data assigned to node $i$, then the message passing layer will typically construct ``messages'' $m_{ij}=m(f_i,f_j)$ and update each node by aggregating the messages from all neighbors of that node and combining the result with the original state of the node: $f_i'=\psi(f_i, \sum_j m_{ji})$.
 Sometimes the graph also possesses ``edge data'' $D_{ij}$ that can be incorporated into the message-forming stage.

-Message passing architectures have been successfully applied to jet tagging, most prominently in Refs.~\cite{Bogatskiy:2020tje, LorentzNet22}.
-However, attempts to combine message passing with Lorentz invariance runs into a major obstacle: as we have seen, the inputs to the network consist of \textit{nothing but} edge data $d_{ij}=p_i\cdot p_j$.
-Traditional message passing would require a reduction of this set of inputs to a point cloud (with only one particle index), potentially restricting the set of possible higher-order interactions between the points.
-To avoid making these unnecessary choices, we employ the general permutation-equivariant layers suggested in Refs.~\cite{Aggregators, KondorPan}.
+Message passing architectures have been successfully applied to jet tagging, most prominently in refs.~\cite{Bogatskiy:2020tje, LorentzNet22}.
+Closely related permutation-equivariant transformer architectures were also applied to particle physics in \cite{ParT,CPT}.
+However, attempts to combine message passing with Lorentz invariance reduced at the input stage as described above run into a major obstacle: the new inputs to the network consist of \textit{nothing but} edge data $d_{ij}=p_i\cdot p_j$.
+Traditional message passing would require a reduction of this set of inputs to a point cloud (with only one particle index), potentially restricting the set of possible higher-order interactions between the points or adding redundancy to the network.
+To avoid making these unnecessary choices, we employ the general permutation-equivariant layers suggested in refs.~\cite{Maron18, KondorPan}.

-In the general setting, permutation equivariance is a constraint on mappings $F$ between arrays $T_{i_1i_2\cdots i_r}$ of any rank $r$, every index $i_k\in \{1,\ldots,N\}$ referring to a particle label, whereby permutations of the particles ``commute'' with the map:
+In the general setting, permutation equivariance is a constraint on mappings $F$ between arrays $T_{i_1i_2\cdots i_r}$ of any rank $r$, every index $i_k\in \{1,\ldots,N\}$ referring to a particle label, whereby permutations of the particles commute with the map:

-Here, the action of permutations is ``diagonal'': $\pi\circ T_{i_1i_2\cdots i_r} =T_{\pi(i_1)\ldots \pi(i_r)}$.
-Graph Neural Networks explicitly implement this constraint for rank 1 arrays (node information).
-A higher-order generalization of the Message Passing layer can be defined as
+Here, the action of permutations is effectively diagonal: $\pi\circ T_{i_1i_2\cdots i_r} =T_{\pi(i_1)\ldots \pi(i_r)}$.
+GNNs explicitly implement this constraint for rank 1 arrays (node information).
+A higher-order generalization of the message passing layer can be defined as